-A clerk in Kentucky, a baker in Colorado… discriminating against LGBTQ in the name of ‘religious liberty.”
+A florist in Washington, a clerk in Kentucky, a baker in Colorado… discriminating against LGBTQ in the name of ‘religious liberty.”
 I am not going to let you get away with it anymore.

-These stories are trending and, as one of our readers said, “I’m sure we are going to start seeing the wave of persecution-whining on Facebook,” from those who claim to be losing their religious liberties, who claim to be persecuted because of their religion.
+These stories, and others like it, are often trending and, as one of our readers said, “I’m sure we will always see the wave of persecution-whining on Facebook,” from those who claim to be losing their religious liberties, who claim to be persecuted because of their religion.

 Meanwhile, in their ongoing pursuit of “religious freedom,” these people step over LGBTQ youth literally stranded on the street, they turn a blind eye to the horrible injustice all around them, in order to maintain their ideal of pretending they are fighting sin.

-If that image doesn’t turn your stomach, it’s time to go back to your knees in prayer.
+If those statistics doesn’t turn your stomach, it’s time to go back to your knees in prayer.

-Like the whites who ignored the lynchings of blacks in the 60s, like the Germans who ignored the acrid stench from the crematoriums, to maintain this pretense of “religious freedom” is horrifying blindness and hypocrisy.
+Like the whites who ignored the lynchings of blacks, like the Germans who ignored the acrid stench from the crematoriums, to maintain this pretense of “religious freedom” is horrifying blindness and hypocrisy.
 You could really not get any more selfish than that.

 You who maintain that fiction for yourselves do so at your own peril.
 You will be washed away in the changing tide.